 The yellow hibiscus is the official flower of the state of Hawaii.
 It can be found on all Hawaiian islands except Niihau and is especially noticeable on Kauai in the Hanalei valley as you approach town.
 It grows quite tall there and borders on what some would even consider a tree as it towers over the road and nearby Hanalei river.

-"Past Present Future" Yellow hibiscus painting by Karen Whitworth
+"Past Present Future" Painting of Hawaiian Yellow Hibiscus Flowers by Karen Whitworth

 #3 Protea Flower

 From the time of the dinosaurs...

 These prehistoric flowers are not endemic to Hawaii and are another transplant to the islands.
 The arid volcanic soil and high elevation of the island slopes are the ideal growing environment for protea.
 I love how unique these exotic flowers are.